TIBCOSoftware/snappydata/docs/troubleshooting.md

 </solution>

 <question>
-**Snappy shell cannot connect to server when starting snappy-shell, and an error is reported, when executing the command to connect to the client**
+**Snappy shell cannot connect to server when starting snappy, and an error is reported, when executing the command to connect to the client**
 </question>

 <solution>